MicrosoftDocs/SupportArticles-docs/support/mem/intune/unable-to-connect-send-inventory-information.md

 ---
-title: Unable to connect or send inventory information
+title: Unable to connect Jamf console to Intune
 description: Provides a solution for Microsoft Intune notification - Unable to connect to Microsoft Intune.
-Check your Microsoft Intune Integration configuration in the Jamf console. ms.date: 05/13/2020 ms.prod-support-area-path: Mac management Jamf
+Check your Microsoft Intune Integration configuration in the Jamf console. ms.date: 12/06/2021 ms.prod-support-area-path: Mac management Jamf
 ---
 # Unable to connect (send inventory information) to Microsoft Intune in the Jamf console